FransUrbo/drive-by-wire/README.md

 set as an Input.
 Then I can from there calculate how much to move the actuator in either direction to select the desired gear.

+If I press the same, already selected, drive button, its LED will just blink three times and not do anything other than that.

+### Update Sun 2 May 2024

+As of today, the module will block all button presses while the actuator is moving, to make sure we don't do something .. nefarious :).

+### Update Sun 3 May 2024

 In the meantime, this is now simulated by knowing what button is enabled and substracting the button selected.
 From there, we get a positive or negative value, and we use that to simulate the move of the actuator.

+### Update Sun 4 May 2024

 Latest code now stores the button (mode) selected after the actuator have finished moving in the flash memory that's available in the Pico.
 There's only 2MB flash, but I only need one byte :D. There might be more that